Nwqda/JabberJaw/README.md

 BLUE_LED="/sys/class/leds/wmr-300:green:status/brightness"
 ```
 Once the path of the LEDs correctly filled we can now build the image.
-In order to reduce the size of the image as much as possible, since Nmap is quiet heavy (2.2MB), it is important to choose meticulously the packages to include our firmware.
+In order to reduce the size of the image as much as possible, since Nmap is quiet heavy (2.2MB), it is important to choose meticulously the packages to include in our firmware.
 The LUCI GUI web interface will be removed in favor of Nmap which is the cornerstone of JabberJaw.

 ```bash
 cd openwrt-imagebuilder-18.06.9-ramips-mt7620.Linux-x86_64
 make image PROFILE=wmr-300 PACKAGES="base-files busybox dnsmasq dropbear firewall fstools bash coreutils-sleep iptables kernel kmod-gpio-button-hotplug kmod-ipt-offload kmod-leds-gpio kmod-mt76 kmod-rt2800-pci kmod-rt2800-soc libc libgcc logd mtd netifd odhcp6c  opkg swconfig uci uclient-fetch wpad-mini nmap macchanger -luci -ppp -ppp-mod-pppoe -ip6tables -odhcpd-ipv6only" FILES=../JabberJaw/wmr-300/
 ```
 Note: This build with packages is only for devices that have at least 8MB of flash memory.
 For devices with 4MB the initial packages chosen will be different because it will be necessary to have a USB stick connected to the device during the first boot to extend the root filesystem.
 Once done another script will install the missing dependencies.
 No worries, I will include the right make command for each device.
 If you need help with this don't hesitate to create a ticket in the "Issues" section.

 ```